inspire-1a03/pip-2021-nilayyousefi/tableau.md

 #### Summary
 <!-- Write a 2-sentence summary of the trends shown in the figure embedded above-->

+Over time, you can notice a decline in retail and recreation during May 2020 due to lockdown and the uncertainty of this virus.
+As time passed, businesses had to reopen for the economy and the trend begins to increase, remaining at a steady rate until the Stay-At-Home order was issued during the winter holidays in 2020.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/retailandrectravel/Dashboard1?:embed=yes&:display_count=yes&:showVizHome=no" width = '650' height = '650' scrolling='no'></iframe>